ballerina-platform/ballerina-distribution/examples/grpc-service-check-deadline/grpc_service_check_deadline.md

 # gRPC service - Check deadline

-The gRPC service allows to check whether a deadline has been exceeded in a client connection.
+The `grpc:Service` allows to check whether a deadline has been exceeded in a client connection.
 Deadlines allow gRPC clients to specify how long they are willing to wait for an RPC to complete.
 The deadline is checked in the service using the method `isCancelled` and a `grpc:DeadlineExceededError` is returned if it is exceeded.
 Use this to check the upper limit on how long a call can run for.

 ::: code grpc_service_check_deadline.bal :::